teach-plt/plt-errata/README.md

 ## Known errata

-This includes the errata listed on http://www1.digitalgrammars.com/ipl-book/
+This includes the errata listed on the book website.

 ### Chapter 1, Compilation Phases